jblindsay/whitebox-tools/readme.txt

 - The Isobasins tool now optionally outputs an upstream/downstream connections table.
 - The HorizonAngle tool has had significant performance improvements.
 - Improvements to the RemoveOffTerrainObjects tool's performance.
+- The Resample tool has been modified so that it does not require a 'destination' raster.
+Instead, it will create a new output raster either based on a user-specified target cell resolution or an optional base raster, much like the vector-to-raster conversion tools.

 Version 1.3.1 (23-07-2020)
 - Added the HypsometricallyTintedHillshade tool to create hypsometric tinted hillshades.